kapilt/juju-digitalocean/README.rst

 This plugin accepts the standard `juju constraints`_

 - cpu-cores
 - memory
 - root-disk

 Additionally it supports the following provider specific constraints.

 - 'region' to denote the digital ocean data center to utilize.
 All digitalocean data centers are supported and various short hand aliases are defined. ie. valid values include ams2, nyc1, nyc2, sfo1, sg1.
-The plugin defaults to nyc2.
+The plugin defaults to nyc3.

-  - 'transfer' to denote the terabytes of transfer included in the instance montly cost (integer size in gigabytes).
+- 'transfer' to denote the terabytes of transfer included in the instance montly cost (integer size in terabytes).

 .. _builds: https://travis-ci.org/kapilt/juju-digitalocean/builds